joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/08/world/europe/paris-eiffel-tower-closed-strike-hindu-temple.html

 **UK Imposes Sanctions on Israeli Settlements in West Bank, Accuses Settlers of Ethnic Cleansing**\
-`Ed Miliband, the U.K. foreign secretary, said Britain believes there is ethnic cleansing of Palestinians in areas of the West Bank, and will ban goods from illegal settlements.`\
+`The U.K. said Israel had “turned a blind eye” to violence against  Palestinians by extremist settlers, as it and other countries announced a ban on trade with illegal settlements.`\
 https://www.nytimes.com/2026/09/08/world/europe/uk-sanctions-israel-west-bank-settlements.html

 **Why the Pentagon Is Doing Polygraphs, and Officials Prepare to Release Huge Set of 9/11 Documents**\